bryceweiner/GCS-Paper/in-the-beginning.md

-# In the Beginning: Understanding the Origins of Our Universe: A Simple Guide to Quantum Branching
+# In the Beginning: Understanding the Origins of Our Universe

 ## Introduction